How To Configure Guided Cash Management

 The flow of the Guided Cash Management processes is determined by the Force Cash Declaration method in the POS Terminal / POS Terminal Template configuration.

-Navigate to POS Terminal Maintenance / POS Terminal Template Maintenance using the search or the following path.
+Navigate to POS Terminal Maintenance / POS Terminal Template Maintenance using the Search or the path: Technology > POS Terminal Maintenance

 Select the appropriate POS terminal and navigate to the Day End > General tab.